Methane is the number two greenhouse gas in the atmosphere in terms of effect (quantity x potency)

 I thank Ed at NOAA for kindly keeping me informed about the latest dataset activity

-Note: 5 days were missing from the 2015 dataset, these days were filled by propagating previous readings to obtain the average figure.
+Note: Missing days from the source data file are filled by propagating previous readings or averaging nearby data to obtain the average figure.

-Previous years with missing data were treated in the same way, the overall data image should be very close to reality.
+The overall data image presented here should be very close to reality.

 Zoom out 420,000 years and you get this: